petrobolos/fixed-array-functions/README.md

 ## Contributing

+We welcome pull requests, especially those improving the package's optimisation and speed, and new features to bring it into parity with Collection.

-We welcome pull requests!
-Please ensure any functionality submitted has adequate test coverage.
+Please ensure any functionality submitted has adequate test coverage and documentation (at least in English.)

 ## License